 This page contains documents developed or recommended by Thriving Earth Exchange to support project teams, or others interested in community science.
 Check back often as we continue to build this library!

-Thriving Earth Exchange Project Resources
+Thriving Earth Exchange Community Science Resources

 Document | Description | |

-10 Tips for Engaging with Communities | An overview of the challenges of co-creation and some of the successful strategies that have been used to overcome those challenges. | Link |
+Overcoming the Challenges of Co-creation | An overview of the challenges of co-creation and some of the successful strategies that have been used to overcome those challenges. | Link |

 How to Create Great Images | Follow these simple steps and the next time you have to explain your project or give a presentation, you’ll be armed with some eye-catching visuals to give the great impression your work deserves. | Link |